 Joyland is packaging the present of Pakistan for a world cinema stage.
 Even though It's hard for me to fully get behind the muting of the unpalatable culture in favor of that of the middle class, It is a film that deserves all the attention and praise for its toil and clarity of purpose.
 Joyland is the story of a place where joy is infrequent, grievances are muted, where love is conditional, and survival, non-incentive.

-Khajistan gives Joyland a resounding Wow, Nice!
+Khajistan gives Joyland a wow, nice!